 As a result of feedback received from two public meetings, Culver City determined that a redesign of the project was necessary.

 Redesign of the Washington Boulevard Stormwater Project

 Culver City completed a redesign that will shorten the underground storage system to be installed along Washington Boulevard.
 The underground storage system will only be installed between Costco's east and west driveway entrances/exits.
 The remaining underground storage system will be placed along the westside of Glencoe Avenue north of Washington Blvd.
-Due to the redesign, the City is tentatively postponing the construction to the summer of 2021.
+Due to the redesign, the City is tentatively postponing the construction to Winter 2024.

 The entire project will take approximately 1 year with construction of the underground chambers and required piping along Washington Boulevard estimated to be approximately eight (8) months.
 The additional underground chambers will be constructed in phases on Glencoe Avenue north of Washington Blvd.
 Landscaped medians on Washington Boulevard east of Glencoe will be constructed by the Community Development Department at a later date.

 Pursuant to the California Environmental Quality Act (CEQA) guidelines, an Initial Study (IS) determined that the project will not have a significant adverse impact on the environment with mitigation incorporation.
 A Mitigated Negative Declaration (MND) finding is adequate.